Managed IT

 Break/fix is a primarily reactive approach to maintaining IT infrastructure.

-The client organization only engages with external engineers when a piece of hardware fails or when in-house IT professionals cannot locate the root of a problem within their system.
+Break/fix is a primarily reactive approach to maintaining IT infrastructure or other services.
+The client organization only engages with external engineers when a piece of hardware fails, or when in-house IT professionals cannot locate the root of a problem within their system.

-66% of companies expect to grow their IT budgets this year.
+“89% of companies expect to grow or maintain their IT budgets this year.”

-Conversely, MSPs are proactive and take a prominent role in managing all of an organization’s network.
+Conversely, MSPs are proactive and take a prominent role in managing all of an organization’s network with a predictable monthly cost that isn’t influenced by how many tickets arise.

 Managed Services Global Market 2022 vs. 2032